PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Competition Overview

 \subsection{Competition Trials}

-To comprehensively address humanoid locomotion, manipulation, and the integration of AI techniques while maintaining a moderate level of difficulty, we designed six distinct tasks; see \cref{tab:task_setup} for a detailed description.
+To comprehensively address humanoid locomotion, manipulation, and AI integration while maintaining pedagogical accessibility, we designed six progressively challenging tasks; see \cref{tab:task_setup} for a detailed description. \cref{fig:tasks_setup} visually summarizes these tasks.

+\texttt{Task~1:} As shown in the upper left of \cref{fig:tasks_setup}, the robot is initialized randomly within the red rectangular region with a heading angle deviation within $\pm30^\circ$.
+The objective requires the robot to traverse uneven terrain and reach the green circular target zone on the left.
+The task is considered successful if the robot's body moves into the circle region within $50~s$.
+The robot body and joint states, as well as start position and orientation, are provided as feedback, with the goal center position provided as prior information.
+This task tests the robustness of walking control as a basic of the humanoid robot.

+\texttt{Task~2:} Illustrated in the middle left of \cref{fig:tasks_setup}, the robot needs to turn the red valve to more than $45^\circ$ within $4~mins$ to be considered successful, which is a loco-manipulation task.
+For simplification of contact dynamics (details provided in \cref{sec:testbed}), a fixed joint is automatically established between the robot's end-effector and the valve when their proximity falls below a threshold, by sending the \texttt{pick} command.

+\texttt{Task~3:} The center plot of \cref{fig:tasks_setup} illustrates the task specifications, where a bar moves horizontally from right to left, requiring a jumping movement of the robot over the bar and landing stably within $4~mins$ to acquire full points.
+The position and velocity of the bar are provided as feedback for jumping motion planning and control.
+This task tests the capability of humanoid robots to conduct highly dynamic motions.

+\texttt{Task~4:} The lower left of \cref{fig:tasks_setup} demonstrates the initialization area and task goal region of this task.
+The robot needs to walk through a slope within $2~mins$, with the provided slope incline angle as prior.

+\texttt{Task~5:} The robot needs to first walk through both steps and the plain floor and then contact the red button within $4~mins$ to accomplish this task (see lower right plots of \cref{fig:tasks_setup}).
+The dimensions and number of steps are provided as the task prior.

+\texttt{Task~6:} This is a comprehensive indoor object search task (lower right of \cref{fig:tasks_setup}), where a sentence of the task will be provided at first to describe the task.
+Three possible objects are designed: the cup on the kitchen table shown on the upper left, the bear on the table in the playroom (mid bottom), and the cube on the desk of the studyroom (right bottom), these objects are randomly initialized in the rectangular region of each room.
+The robot needs to find the assigned object and translate it to the table in the living room within $4~mins$.
+The 3d model of each object is provided as prior, and the camera view of the robot is streamed out as feedback.

 These tasks are operated independently rather than sequentially, which ensure that participants who may struggle with one aspect still have opportunities to engage with other challenges.
 For example, difficulties in manipulation in \texttt{Task 2} do not impact the performance in subsequent tasks involving locomotion, such as jumping (\texttt{Task 3}) and climbing slopes and stairs (\texttt{Task 4} and \texttt{5}).
+For each task, if the robot falls, walks outside the task region, or reaches the assigned time limit, the simulation will terminate automatically.